4 Meng2 蒙

 The ignorance of line 3 is due to its wrong values; it refuses the teacher, and the teacher won’t accept it either.

 Feminine line 3 correlates with line 6, a wealthy man, and rides on line 2, the teacher.
 To be engaged to a man only because of his wealth signifies valuing material worth above everything else; feminine line 3 rides over masculine line 2 signifying that the feminine oppresses the masculine, i.e. it doesn't respect the teacher.
-It is not the right woman for line 2 to marry, nor is it the right student for line 2 to teach.
+It is not the right girl for line 2 to marry, nor is it the right student for line 2 to teach.

 The 4th line

 The subject is in a state of besieged Meng (ignorance), which is of resentment.

 Line 4 has no correlation with masculine line 2 and is surrounded by feminine lines 5 and 3.
 This signifies not only that it has no opportunity to receive education, but that it is completely isolated by ignorance; this will be resented.

 Commentary on the image: The resentment of besieged Meng (ignorance), which is because it is lonely and far from solidity (i.e. the masculine).